ui5-community/ui5-ecosystem-showcase/packages/cds-plugin-ui5/README.md

 The returned app pages will be added to the welcome page within the respective mount path.

+> :warning: The app pages cannot be retrieved and injected when using the lazy loading option.

 ## Hints

 This section includes hints for the usage of the `cds-plugin-ui5` with other tools.